 Public disclosures of vulnerabilities

-When someone in the public alerts us to a potential vulnerability, we need to respond and triage quickly.
-There are three steps in the process:
+When someone in the public alerts you to a potential vulnerability in our systems, you need to act quickly.
+There are four steps in this process:

 In order to respond quickly to reports submitted by the public, the Infrastructure team has designated a small group of folks who will monitor incoming reports and initiate response accordingly.
 This role has been designated first responder and will be assigned in #vuln-disclosure with an @ (mention).
 Barring schedule conflicts, the role will rotate weekly.
 The First Responder schedule is posted in the #vuln-disclosure channel topic.

 - cloud.gov note: Response team members need to be on the cloud.gov whitelist for outside-of-business-hours email alerts.
 Each new response team member should tell the cloud.gov Product Lead, Director, or Deputy Director to add their email address to the whitelist.

 The first responder monitors reports received from the public via emails to

 firstname.lastname@example.org or through this reporting form.
 The report is reviewed and the responder categorizes risk according to the potential impact on system confidentiality, integrity, or availability.
 The first responder will then provide a brief overview of the issue in #vuln-disclosure and @ (mention) all appropriate personnel.
 At this point, potential impact must be determined quickly to ensure appropriate steps are taken to remediate the reported issue.

 Each metric above receives a single score on potential impact from the following list:

 n/a means that the report falls outside of scope, or is negligible, or doesn’t contain enough information.
 If the report is

 n/a, jump to the response step.